Wagademy/AI2Web3/Lesson 1/README.md

   - [ByteDance](https://huggingface.co/ByteDance)
   - [Salesforce](https://huggingface.co/salesforce)
 - Model sizes indicating data usage and processing:
+  - 1B: Uses 1 billion parameters, suitable for low-resource devices, can't handle complex tasks
-  - 7B: Uses 7 billion parameters
+  - 7B: Uses 7 billion parameters, suitable for mid-resource devices, can handle low complexity tasks
-  - 13B: Uses 13 billion parameters
+  - 13B: Uses 13 billion parameters, suitable for mid-resource devices, can handle medium complexity tasks
-  - 30B: Uses 30 billion parameters
+  - 30B: Uses 30 billion parameters, suitable for high-resource devices, can handle high complexity tasks
-  - 70B: Uses 70 billion parameters
+  - 70B: Uses 70 billion parameters, suitable for datacenter-grade devices, can handle very high complexity tasks
     - Examples in model names:
       - `Dr_Samantha-7B-GGUF`
       - `CodeLlama-70B-Python-GPTQ`
 - Model types and compatibility considerations:
   - Some models are modified with quantization, pruning, or other techniques for hardware compatibility
   - Models marked with `GGUF`, `GPTQ`, `GGML`, `AWQ`, and similar tags may require specific configurations or tweaking for proper functionality
+- Model fine-tuning:
+  - Some models are fine-tuned for specific tasks or domains
+  - Examples:
+    - `Llama-3.1-8B-Instruct-GGUF`
+- Multi-modal models:
+  - Some models are designed to handle both text and image inputs
+  - Examples:
+    - `Llama-3.2-90B` which is derived from `Llama-3.1-70B` with additional `20B` parameters for handling images

 ## Exercise